RedMadRobot/figma-export/README.md

 For `figma-export colors`

-If you support dark mode your figma project must contains two files.
+By default, if you support dark mode your figma project must contains two files.
 One should contains a dark color palette, and the another light color palette.
 Names and number of the colors must matches.
+If you would like to specify light and dark colors in the same file, you can do so with the `useSingleFile` configuration option.
+You can then denote dark mode colors by adding a suffix like `_dark`.
+The suffix is also configurable.
+See [config](Config.md) for more information in the colors section.

 Example